-Anxiety and feelings of panic are common in older people, but these emotions can still be very difficult to manage.
+Anxiety and feelings of panic are common in older people, but these emotions can still be very difficult to manage, particularly given the ongoing effects of the coronavirus pandemic.
 While it is important to be able to recognise the most common symptoms and talk about your concerns with family, friends or even a doctor, there are a number of things that you can do to manage anxiety and panic attacks according to leading psychologist Dr Ashley Conway.

 Anxiety involves worrying, often about non-specific things, and usually affects individuals in different ways.
 Essentially, it may last longer and occur more frequently for one person than it does for another.

 Sometimes, worries may appear without any obvious trigger and are often centred around a variety of "what ifs?", i.e. things that have not actually happened.
 These worries, and anxiety problems in general, often get worse in times of stress.